w3f/polkadot-wiki/docs/polkadot-learn-UI.md

  - transfer(recipient,value) - Transfer by entering the recipient's address in the 'recipient field', then entering the number of DOTs you would like to send.

-TODO: - stake() - Stake the entirety of your selected account's balance to become a Validator.
+- stake() - Stake the entirety of your selected account's balance to become a Validator.
 However, becoming a Validator requires more than just staking.
 To get more information on becoming a Validator, read the requirements and tutorial in the [Validator Guide](polkadot-node-guides-how-to-validate).

  - unstake() - Unstake the entirety of your selected account's balance to withdraw your bid to be a Validator.